Check below for answers to commonly asked questions

 - Check for breaks in the jacket insulation by pressing in along the body and the base.
 If you find a place that is not fully insulated, heat can enter your fermenter and remove the work Immersion is doing.
 Newer models of Immersion carboy/bucket jackets have a zipper on the base.
 Unzip your jacket and inspect your insulation for breaks.
 Fix as needed.

 My rod looks worn.
 What happened?

-A certain amount of wear is normal for rods and we recommend conditioning your rod regularly.
+A certain amount of wear is normal for rods.
 If you notice texture or color differences, you may need to condition your rod.